Keyz078/blog/content/blogs/kustomize-the-art-of-crafting-and-modifying-kubernetes-manifests.md

   newTag: my-tag
 ```

-The **resources** section lists the files or manifests to customize, and the **images** section updates the deployment image.
+<p style="text-align: justify">The <strong>resources</strong> section lists the files or manifests to customize, and the <strong>images</strong> section updates the deployment image.</p>

 ```
 kubectl kustomize .
 ```

-The deployment manifest will be updated, and the image name and tag will change according to the kustomization file.
+<p style="text-align: justify">The deployment manifest will be updated, and the image name and tag will change according to the kustomization file.</p>

 ```yaml
 apiVersion: apps/v1